The best-kept secret in the investing world is that almost nothing turns out as expected.

 Planning retirement today in most cases requires maintaining guaranteed cash values and setting up guaranteed income values for a truly secure retirement.

 Our 100% client satisfaction is built on the guarantees of bringing income certainty to retirement.
-My clients have income they can count on, no matter how long they live.
+My clients have the income they can count on, no matter how long they live.
 No matter what the market does.
 Our retirement income strategies can tackle the challenges in the critical planning process of securing retirement income for life.
 Simply put, today’s retirement portfolios demand a smarter balance of growth and safety to effectively achieve a stream of lifetime income.